awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

 | HKLM:\\System\\CurrentControlSet\\services\\w32time\\TimeProviders\\NtpClient | Enabled | 1 |
 | HKLM:\\System\\CurrentControlSet\\services\\w32time\\TimeProviders\\NtpClient | InputProvider | 1 |
 | HKLM:\\System\\CurrentControlSet\\services\\w32time\\TimeProviders\\NtpClient | SpecialPollInterval | 900 |

+## Amazon Time Sync Public NTP<a name="public-ntp-settings"></a>

+**To configure Amazon Time Sync Public NTP for **Microsoft Windows****

+For a backup to the Amazon Time Sync link\-local service, and to connect resources outside of Amazon EC2 to the Amazon Time Sync Service, you can use the Amazon Time Sync Public NTP pool located at `time.aws.com`\.
+Amazon Time Sync Public NTP, like the Amazon Time Sync service, automatically smooths any leap seconds that are added to UTC\.
+The Amazon Time Sync Service Public NTP is supported globally by our fleet of satellite\-connected and atomic reference clocks in each AWS Region See Configuring Clients to Amazon Time Sync Public NTP for configuration instructions\.

+1. Open the **Control Panel**\.

+1. Choose the **Date and Time** icon\.

+1. Choose the **Internet Time** tab\.
+This will not be available if your PC is part of a domain\.
+In that case, it will synchronize time with the domain controller\.
+You can configure the controller to use Amazon Time Sync Public NTP\.

+1. Choose **Change settings**\.

+1. Select the check box for **Synchronize with an Internet time server**\.

+1. Next to **Server**, enter **time\.aws\.com**\.

+**To configure Amazon Time Sync Public NTP for **Microsoft Windows Server****
++ Follow [Microsoft's instructions](https://support.microsoft.com/en-us/kb/816042) to update your registry\.

 ## Configure time settings for Windows Server 2008 and later<a name="windows-persisting-time-changes-w2k8"></a>